menu

 Demographics

-The per capita income in White Sands in 2018 was $29,225, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
-This equates to an annual income of $116,900 for a family of four.
+The per capita income in White Sands in 2022 was $30,078, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
+This equates to an annual income of $120,312 for a family of four.
 However, White Sands contains both very wealthy and poor people as well.

 White Sands is an extremely ethnically-diverse town.
 The people who call White Sands home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of White Sands residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in White Sands include German, English, Irish, European, and Norwegian.
+The greatest number of White Sands residents report their race to be White, followed by Asian.
+White Sands also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.79% of the town’s residents.
+Important ancestries of people in White Sands include German, English, Irish, Norwegian, and European.

 The most common language spoken in White Sands is English.
 Other important languages spoken here include Spanish and Korean.